On the Radar

 at fair value in every reporting period.

-in current U.S. GAAP that are being replaced by the CECL model.
+impairment models in U.S. GAAP that were replaced by the CECL model.

 Although the FASB was not able to develop a single impairment model for all